 There are altogether 32 permanent teeth.
 Since dentine is usually slightly yellowish, and the enamel in permanent teeth is more transparent than that of deciduous teeth, the colour of permanent teeth is more yellowish than deciduous teeth.
-As the thickness of dentine grows as a person ages, the teeth will also become more yellowish.
+As the thickness of dentine grows with a person's age, the teeth will also become more yellowish.

 Permanent Teeth Eruption Time